Cancer-drug setback sends Merck shares down again

 NEW YORK (Reuters) - A setback for Merck & Co’s (MRK.N) key cancer drug sent the drugmaker’s stock swooning on Monday for a second straight session, putting the shares on track for their biggest two-day decline in more than eight years.

-Late on Friday, Merck withdrew an application for European use of its flagship drug Keytruda in lung cancer, raising questions about future sales.
+Late on Friday, Merck withdrew an application for European use of its flagship drug Keytruda as an initial, or first-line, treatment for advanced lung cancer in combination with chemotherapy, raising questions about future sales.

+The Keytruda/chemo combination is already approved in the United States based on initial promising data.
+But the company determined that a similar European first-line approval without more mature late-stage data was unlikely.

+Lung cancer is by far the most lucrative oncology market with first-line approval providing access to the most patients.

 In the wake of the news, at least three analysts cut their ratings on Merck's stock, a component of the blue-chip Dow Jones Industrial Average .DJI, while other analysts lowered their target prices for the stock.